 A tap on the Wind symbol will open the Wind dialog.
-You can also access it through Menu > Wind [55]
+You can also access it through $\frac{Menu > Wind}{42}$

-3.5 Glideslope indicator
+4.5 Glideslope indicator

-The glide slope indicator displays whether or not the position the glider is navigating to is enough to reach the goal or not.
+The glide slope indicator displays whether or not the glider has sufficient height to reach the goal the glider is navigating to.

-Tap on this control brings up the Flight parameters field dialog where Altitude, QNH, MacCready, Bugs, Ballast and Altitude reserve can be set up.
+Tap on this control brings up the Flight parameters 43 dialog where Altitude, QNH, MacCready, Bugs, Ballast and Altitude reserve can be set up.

 1. Arrows indicate whether or not you are below or above glideslope.
-Each arrow presents 1 degree above or below glideslope.
+Each arrow represents 1 degree above or below glideslope.